 Attention flows to the big active zones.
 Left alone, that entrenches.
 The Society watches the pattern across the whole network and surfaces what's being passed over, so it's a conscious choice and not just what happened.
 Stewards do the work in their zones.
 The Society keeps its eye on the gaps between them.

 Our standing with the landowners is the foundation of everything here.
-We work only on authorized trails.
+We work only on sanctioned trails.
 We keep that trust, because without it none of the rest is possible.